Derpduck/L4D2-Comp-Stripper-Rework/README.md

 * **clip_removal** - Redundant, poor functionality, compatibility issues with reworked clips
 * **l4d2_saferoom_gun_control** - Legacy ProMod plugin
     * **saferoom_gun_control.txt** - Dependent file that defines rules for saferoom weapons
+* **l4d2_fireworks_noise_block** - Silenced the firework sounds on the Dark Carnival finale

 ## Documentation
-A complete changelog and documentation of changes by map is available on the **[wiki](https://github.com/Derpduck/L4D2-Comp-Stripper-Rework/wiki)**.\
+A complete changelog and documentation of changes by map is available on the **[wiki](https://github.com/Derpduck/L4D2-Comp-Stripper-Rework/wiki)**.
-Where possible screenshots will also be available.

-Information on best practices and help setting up a local/listen server to run Sourcemod with Stripper:Source can also be found on the wiki.
+Information on best practices for contributors and help setting up a local/listen server to run Sourcemod with Stripper:Source can also be found on the wiki.

 Templates for Stripper files can be found in the `_Templates` folder.
 Use these to ensure consistency between all Stripper implementations and to make it as easy as possible for others to use and modify in the future.